Proud to be an engineer, Mazlan loves to share the engineering marvels in Asia and other parts of the world.

 - Seoul Metropolitan Rapid Transit Corporation (SMRT), which runs lines 5–8

 - Seoul Metro Line 9 Corporation, a private company that runs line 9.
 It connects the east and west part of the Seoul area located south of the Han river.
 This makes line 9 the country's first privately operated subway line.
 With its triple track, it has the first express train service in Seoul.

-Despite its massive networks and high daily ridership, the Seoul subway is not only efficient and reliable but clean.
+Despite its massive networks and high daily ridership, the Seoul subway is not only efficient and reliable, but it is clean, too.
 It is easy to use and has high service frequency, which is rated highly by many travel experts and transportation consultants.

 Seoul Subway's Facilities

 Commuter comfort and other material things are just as important.
 Hence, the newer train carriages are spacious to allow for quicker access on and off the train.
 But not for the older trains, which will soon be replaced with newer models.

 The carriages are air-conditioned during summer.
 There are also carriages with a lower level of air-conditioning for people who cannot stand the cold.
 If you happen to be in that carriage on a hot summer day, be ready to sweat!

 Other creature comforts when traveling on the Seoul subway are:

 - Heated passenger seats in the winter